![]() | ![]() |

 JOKERON <hex char>

-Define a joker (wildcard) byte that is used by all following FIND, REPLACE, and REPLACEALL commands.
 A joker (wildcard) byte will match any byte.
 If hex byte is invalid (or more than one byte), this will cause a syntax error.
 Example:

 JOKERON FF